 If you plan to contribute to Clinica or you want to have the current development version, you can either:

 - Download the tarball for a specific version from our repository.
 Then decompress it.

-- Clone our GitLab repository
+- Clone Clinica's repository from Gitlab:

 git clone https://gitlab.icm-institute.org/aramislab/clinica.git.

 We suggest to create a custom Conda environment and install Clinica using the provided YML file:

 clinica_env.
 You can choose a different

 name by adding the option